dantheli/MallocVisualizer-ios/README.md

 ## To Use
 Open the .xcodeproj file.
 Paste in your heaplib implementation into heaplib.c under the malloc folder in the project pane.
 Remove #include "heaplib.h" if it exists.
-Make sure have:
+Make sure to have:
 ~~~~
 #include "MallocVisualizer-Bridging-Header.h"
 ~~~~